adgpta/NucleusAI/README.md

    YOUR_OS: is the name of the operative system of the `.yml` file

-6. You can run the NucleusAI by running the following command:
+6. You can run the GUI by entering the following command:

    `python NucleusAI.py `